Industry Insights

 • Real-time feedback through their Feedback platform for point-of-care capture

-• Governance and transparency reporting aligned with healthcare compliance requirements
+• Governance and transparency reporting aligned with healthcare requirements

-• Physician and nurse engagement tools tying staff experience to patient outcomes
+• Staff engagement tools tying employee experience to visitor outcomes

 Key Limitations: